-After her course at the fashion academy DANIELLE KWAAITAAL (1964, Bussum) finishes her study in 1991 at the Rietveld Academy in Amsterdam.
-With her graduation project Bodyscapes she is well ahead of her time.
-Kwaaitaal, who has been experimenting with the computer program Paintbox since the '80's, is a pioneer in the field of digitally manipulated photography.
-The project certainly does not go unnoticed, the Stedelijk Museum in Amsterdam (Municipal Museum) immediately buys one of her works from the series.
+Following her studies at the fashion academy, DANIELLE KWAAITAAL (1964, Bussum) completed her studies at the Rietveld Academy in Amsterdam in 1991.
+With her graduation project Bodyscapes, she was well ahead of her time.
+Kwaaitaal, who has been experimenting with the computer program Paintbox since the 1980s, is a pioneer in the field of digitally manipulated photography.
+Her project certainly did not go unnoticed, as the Stedelijk Museum in Amsterdam (Municipal Museum) immediately purchased a work from the series.

-One year later, Kwaaitaal has her first solo exhibition at the Bloom Gallery in Amsterdam, back then a prominent gallery and a very important platform for young talent.
-In the same period the artist creates a furore as a VJ in metropolitan clubs such as Escape in Amsterdam and Ibiza.
-In 2004 documentary maker Jenne Sipman portrays her as one of the driving forces behind the house scene of the nineties.
+One year later, Kwaaitaal had her first solo exhibition at the Bloom Gallery in Amsterdam, which in those days was a prominent gallery and a very important platform for young talent.
+Around the same time, she caused a stir as a VJ in metropolitan clubs, such as Escape in Amsterdam and in Ibiza.
+In 2004, documentary filmmaker Jenne Sipman portrayed her as one of the driving forces of the house scene of the nineties.

-International recognition follows shortly hereafter.
-Kwaaitaal's work can be seen in many solo and group exhibitions.
-Whispering Waters (2009) in the museum of Groningen stands as Kwaaitaals programmatic business card.
-Three themes are highlighted, where her entire oeuvre is imbued: the meaning of being a woman, the gravity game and - perhaps the most significant - the relationship with the art of painting.
+International recognition followed shortly thereafter.
+Kwaaitaal's work could be seen in many solo and group exhibitions.
+Whispering Waters (2009) in the Groninger Museum can be considered Kwaaitaals programmatic calling card.
+Three themes were featured, encompassing her entire oeuvre: skin, gravity, and - perhaps the most significant - her relationship with the art of painting.

-Hidden Series (2012) is the title of her solo exhibition at the Museum Foundation, where she presents portraits of 12-year-olds, among others.
-In this series Kwaaitaal focuses on identity, intimacy and emerging beauty.
+Hidden Series (2012) was the title of her solo exhibition at the Museum Foundation, where she presented portraits of 12-year-olds, among others.
+In this series, Kwaaitaal focused on identity, intimacy, and emerging beauty.

-Photo Festival Naarden, chooses Kwaaitaal's latest work, Apres Nous Le Déluge, for their 2015 edition.
-The series of still lives of flowers, where this time no Photoshop has been utilized, has an unmistakably painterly touch.
+Photo Festival Naarden selected Kwaaitaal's series Apres Nous Le Déluge for its 2015 edition.
+The series of still lifes of flowers, for which this time Photoshop was not used, had an unmistakably painterly touch.

-Under the title ABOVE & BEYOND, the artist shows a new series of photos in the Drents Museum in 2016.
-For this she works together with fourteen other artists from various disciplines.
+In 2016, the artist exhibited photos in the Drents Museum with a new series of photos titled ABOVE & BEYOND.
+For this exhibition, she collaborated with fourteen other artists from various disciplines.

-Danielle Kwaaitaal's work is included in collections of museums and companies at home and abroad.
-Aside from autonomous work Kwaaitaal also does commissioned work.
-This ranges from intimate portrait photography to monumental installations.
-For Schiphol Airport Amsterdam she has created Tracing Reality in 2008, which covers 450 square meters of the glass facade near Pier B, and can be seen by well over six million travelers annually
+Danielle Kwaaitaal's works are part of several collections of museums and companies in the Netherlands and abroad.
+Multiple works from the Florilegium and Ultravoilet series were recently acquired for the extensive art collection of the Ministry of the Interior and Kingdom Relations.
+Apart from autonomous work, Kwaaitaal also takes on commission work.
+Her commissioned pieces range from intimate portrait photography to monumental installations.
+In 2008, she created Tracing Reality for Schiphol Airport Amsterdam, which covers 450 square meters of the glass facade near Pier B, and is seen by well over six million travelers annually.